dfe-analytical-services/chatbot-prototype/README.md

 3. Access the response automater API docs: [http://localhost:8000/docs](http://localhost:8000/docs).

  ## Running the Next.js Chatbot UI frontend

-1. Install [pnpm](https://pnpm.io) if you haven't already:
+1. Install all dependencies for the project:

     ```bash
-    npm install -g pnpm
-    ```

-2. Install all dependencies for the project:

-    ```bash
     pnpm i
     ```

-3. Start Next.js:
+2. Start Next.js:

     ```bash
     pnpm --filter chatbot dev
     ```
-4. Access the chatbot UI: [http://localhost:3002](http://localhost:3002).
+3. Access the chatbot UI: [http://localhost:3002](http://localhost:3002).

 ## Quick start

-This is a guide to starting up the chatbot ui assuming you have already followed the initial setup and run everything once before.
+This is a guide to starting up the chatbot UI assuming you have already followed the initial setup and run everything once before.

 It assumes you have already run the data ingestion server at least once so that you now have a Qdrant data volume and you have used the API to ingest data.